Rehearsing at home

 Rehearsal details

-We rehearse on Tuesday evenings from 7 to 9pm, from September through to July, at King Edward VII Upper School, Glossop Road, Sheffield, S10 2PW.
+We rehearse on Tuesday evenings from 7 to 9pm, from September through to July, at the Heeley Hall, Birkdale School, Sheffield, S10 3DH.
+Access is via either Endcliffe Crescent or Caxton Road.
+There is disabled access using ramps from the entrance on Endcliffe Crescent.
 Follow this link to the school’s website.

 Commitment required

 You will need to attend from 7pm to 9pm each Tuesday, and sometimes stay until 9.15pm.
-Our Music Director, Darius Battiwalla, expects a very high level of commitment, which is reflected in our Chorus Rules.
-Members need to commit to every one of our planned concerts, and to attend every single rehearsal.
+Our Music Director, Darius Battiwalla, expects a very high level of commitment, which is reflected in our Chorus Rules, which you’ll be sent if you decide to try us out.
+Members need to commit to all our planned concerts, and to attend every rehearsal where possible.
 Of course anyone can fall ill or experience pressing family or work issues etc, but we ask that all members try their very best to attend every rehearsal.
 Darius prefers full attendance even for people who are unable to sing in a particular concert, as it makes sure that all singers receive the benefit of the training provided on a weekly basis.
 We don’t allow members to sing in concerts if their attendance has fallen to unacceptable levels.
-Darius exercises some discretion in this respect, but not usually for attendances below 75%.
+Darius exercises some discretion in this respect, but not for attendances below 75%.
 Members must also attend the conductor’s piano rehearsal (usually the week before the concert, but sometimes the day before, and occasionally in Manchester) as well as the orchestral rehearsal on the day of the concert.

-Emergency evacuation – On hearing the fire alarm, vacate the building via the nearest exit – this is likely to be via the front door and down the steps.
-Do not use the lists.
-Assemble on the tennis courts in front of the main building.
+Emergency evacuation – On hearing the fire alarm, vacate the building via the nearest exit.
+Assemble on the nearby street but away from the building.
 If you discover a fire, press the nearest alarm, which causes the emergency services to attend immediately.

 Rehearsing for Mahler 2 on our mini tour with Markus Poschner and the Bruckner Orchester Linz, May 2018